Penney Ainsworth, MSW

 President/CEO — email@example.com

 In September of 2013, Penney King, joined the Boys & Girls Clubs of Central Mississppi as President/CEO.
-She has been a professional in the Boys & Girls Clubs movement for the last 16 years.
+She has been a professional in the Boys & Girls Clubs movement for the last 20 years.
 Her career in Boys & Girls Clubs has taken her across the country from Virginia through Georgia, Kansas City, and Central Mississippi.
-Penney's tenure with Boys & Girls Clubs began in 1997 as program specialist in the Roberts Village and included positions such as Program Director, Unit Director, Director of Operations, Director of Teen Services with the corporate office Boys & Girls Clubs of America and project Director of the Georgia State Alliance.
+Penney’s tenure with Boys & Girls Clubs began in 1997 as program specialist in the Roberts Village and included positions such as Program Director, Unit Director, Director of Operations, Director of Teen Services with the corporate office Boys & Girls Clubs of America and project Director of the Georgia State Alliance.
 Penney graduated from Norfolk State University with a Masters Degree in Social Work concentrating in Community Development.
-She has served on a number of Board in various capacities.
+She has served on a number of Boards in various capacities.
 Penney is an active member in the Boys & Girls Clubs of America.
-Penney is a committed mother of 4 children, ages 10, 14, and 22 years old.
-Outside of Penney's commitment to her family, she is focused on local and national efforts in the areas of youth development, mentoring, and the plight of single mothers.
+Penney is a committed mother of 4 children.
+Outside of Penney’s commitment to her family, she is focused on local and national efforts in the areas of youth development, mentoring, and the plight of single mothers.

 Vice President of Operations — firstname.lastname@example.org